 Password: 73 (will be needed if you have an old link)

 We will open the Zoom meeting a little bit before 9am with the meeting starting at 9:30am.

 Until further notice, all club activities such as our monthly club meetings, classes and exam sessions have been transitioned to online Zoom meetings.

-The venue that we use is a conference room in Redmond City Hall (with our continued thanks to the sponsorship of the City of Redmond, Office of Emergency Management).
+The venue that we use for all of our onsite activities is a conference room in Redmond City Hall (with our continued thanks to the sponsorship of the City of Redmond, Office of Emergency Management).
 Because of the latest COVID-19 guidelines published by King County Health, the City has requested that all groups who use their facilities cancel any “large events”.
 They defined “large events” as those with more than 10 people.
 Our meetings certainly qualify as we get 40-60 hams each meeting.
 We have no idea when this condition will be lifted.

 Conditions are very fluid and changing daily (sometimes hourly).
-We have not made any decisions with regarding our April and beyond club meetings and exam sessions.
+We do not have any estimate on when we will resume our normal in-person activities.

 If you have any questions, drop me an email at firstname.lastname@example.org.